{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics

-{\textbf{Overview.} LAMBDA ($\lambda$) is a benchmark comprised of 571 language-conditioned long-horizon (room-to-room and floor-to-floor navigation) mobile manipulation (pick-and-place) tasks paired with human-collected expert demonstrations from both simulated and real-world environments.
-The illustrated examples in both the simulated and real-world environments span multiple rooms, which is a skill expected of daily household and workspace robots.
-We use a quadruped robot for its ability to recover from falls and to navigate complex terrain such as stairs, which is essential for floor-to-floor tasks.} \end{strip}
+{{\textbf{Overview.} LAMBDA ($\lambda$) is a benchmark of 571 language-conditioned long-horizon mobile manipulation tasks paired with human-collected expert demonstrations in simulated and real-world environments.
+This figure illustrates an example multi-room task and associated robot trajectory in simulation (left) and real-world (right) environments. } } }

+\AddToShipoutPictureBG*{ \AtTextUpperLeft{ \raisebox{5mm}{ \parbox{0.9\textwidth}{ © 2025 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. } } } }